-- Anabolism – the part of metabolism in which our body is built or repaired.
+- anabolism – the part of metabolism in which our body is built or repaired.
 Anabolism requires energy that ultimately comes from our food.
-When we eat more energy than we need for daily anabolism, the excess is stored in our body mostly as fat.
+When we eat more than we need for daily anabolism, the excess nutrients are typically stored in our body as fat.

 Your body’s metabolic rate (or total energy expenditure) can be divided into three components, which are:

-- Basal metabolic rate (BMR) – the amount of kilojoules (kJ) burned at rest.
-It accounts for 50-80 per cent of your daily energy use
+- Basal metabolic rate (BMR) – is the amount of kilojoules (kJ) burned at rest.
+BMR includes the energy the body uses to keep all its systems functioning correctly.
+It accounts for the largest amount of energy expended daily (50-80 per cent of your daily energy use).

 Basal metabolic rate (BMR)

-The BMR refers to the amount of energy your body needs to maintain homeostasis, and accounts for 50-80 per cent of your total daily energy use.
+The BMR refers to the amount of energy your body needs to maintain homeostasis.

 Your BMR is largely determined by your total lean mass, especially muscle mass, because lean mass requires a lot of energy to maintain.
-So, anything that reduces lean mass will reduce your BMR.
+Anything that reduces lean mass will reduce your BMR.